rundeck/docs/docs/api/rundeck-api.md

     200 OK

-One or more configs were successfully saved or updated.
+All configs were successfully saved or updated.
 A payload reflecting save or creation status is returned.

 Headers
 `Content-Type: application/json`: